voucherifyio/voucherify-openapi/docs/introduction/Errors.md

 <!-- theme: warning -->
 > #### Customize Error Messages
-> A subset of the messages returned for the errors listed below can be customized in the UI. \nGo to **Project Settings** > Error Messages to customize an error message.
+> A subset of the messages returned for the errors listed below can be customized in the UI.
+>
+> Go to **Project Settings** > Error Messages to customize an error message.
 Then click on *Create new translations group* to create specific error messages.
 [Read more here](https://support.voucherify.io/article/264-how-can-i-create-custom-errors).

 | **Error** | **Reason** |
 |:---|:---|